 Caps of the Soviet Air Force

 Covered here are caps worn by the Soviet Air Force (VVS) and Airborne Troops during the Cold War.
 Long considered "elite," Air Force officers often were the first within the military to acquire new, more decorative uniforms and insignia.
-Coupled with dark blue parade uniforms and light blue edgings/bands, this enabled Air Force officers to easily stand out from the rest.
+Dark blue parade uniforms offset with light blue edgings/bands, enabled Air Force officers to easily stand out from the rest of the military services.
 Because of their attractiveness, KGB and GRU officers often chose Air Force uniforms to wear when on overt duty in Western countries.
 Air Force conscripts, on the other hand, typically wore standard Army uniforms with light blue distinctions.
-For the first half of the Cold War period, Airborne troops wore Army uniforms (usually Rifles but not always) with airborne insignia.
+For the first half of the Cold War period, Airborne troops wore Army uniforms (usually, but not always that of Rifle Troops) with airborne insignia.
 But in 1963 they became part of the Air Force and thereafter wore its uniforms with airborne insignia.
 Caps of the two arms were indistinguishable; so while I describe the following caps usually just as "Air Force, " recognize that Airborne officers and troops would also have worn these after 1963.
-Readers should also know that when I discuss "general" caps, I am also describing those of Marshals' and Chief Marshals' of Aviation - in that they were identical.
+Readers should also know that when I discuss "general" caps, I am also describing those of Marshals' and Chief Marshals' of Aviation - which were indistinguishable.
 Thumbnail images accompany each cap description.
 Clicking on those thumbnails will bring up a larger, higher resolution image.

 Soviet Air Force marshals and generals had a surprisingly large variety of uniforms and component visor caps in the post-WW2 period.
 Although many of the following caps are not in my personal collection, I've included them to enable the reader to see how these caps evolved over time and to clear up some misperceptions as to colors and insignia.
 One word of caution: Air Force caps are HEAVILY faked; especially WWII-style ones with spade-shaped visors!